Frank and Roberta Furbush Scholar in German Studies

 Selected Journal Articles and Book Chapters:

-"The Production of Books and the Production of the Professional Self: Droste-Hülshoff's Predicament of Authorship," in Market Strategies and German Literature in the Long Nineteenth Century (forthcoming January 2020), 219–243.
+"The Production of Books and the Production of the Professional Self: Droste-Hülshoff's Predicament of Authorship," in Market Strategies and German Literature in the Long Nineteenth Century (Berlin: De Gruyter, 2020), 219–243.

 "Orientations in German Studies," in the forum "Does German Cultural Studies need the Nation-State Model?"
 The German Quarterly 29, no. 4 (Fall 2019): 445–448.